KerberX/7zip-cpp/README.md

 The solution assumes 7zip is installed in ```C:\Program Files\7-Zip\7z.dll```.

 ## Known Issues
 There is a bug in the testing program.
 The issue has been logged on @keithjjones repository.

 ## Contributing
 Read Contributing.md

-### Branches

-- Devel branch is the bleeding edge, but it should still work.
-- Devel-XXX branches are current topics.
-- Master branch is the latest stable version.
-- More branch information is in Contributing.md.